habibcomsats/MONAI-FL/README.md

 # Federated Learning Research
-Aiming to build a new ecosystem of open-source, community-driven FL platform for Healthcare Applications
+Towards new ecosystem of open-source, community-driven FL platform for Healthcare Applications